astronomer/airflow-guides/guides_in_progress/airflow-dbt.md

 run()
 ```

-3. Finally, we create an Airflow DAG file for each group of models that reads the associated pickle file, creates the required dbt model run/test tasks, and then sets dependencies between them as specified in the pickle file.
+3. Create an Airflow DAG file for each group of models.
+Each DAG reads the associated pickle file, creates the required dbt model run/test tasks, and sets dependencies between them as specified in the pickle file.
+One of those DAGs might look something like this:

 ```python